French revolution film launches 2012 Berlin festival

 The jury at this year's festival, led by British director Mike Leigh and including U.S. actor Jake Gyllenhaal, will be looking to discover another hidden gem of world cinema, this time perhaps from Africa.

-"Our program is an invitation to discover lesser known regions of the world," Kosslick said, underlining Berlin's reputation for championing films that would otherwise struggle to find an international audience.
+"Our programme is an invitation to discover lesser known regions of the world," Kosslick said, underlining Berlin's reputation for championing films that would otherwise struggle to find an international audience.

 "For instance Africa, an almost forgotten continent in film, is depicted in 'Tey' by Alain Gomis from Senegal," he added in an introduction to this year's festival.